Surendhar-CJ/quiz-engine-backend/README.md

       - Correct answers feedback with or without explanation for all the questions at the end of the quiz.
 8. **Performance Tracking:** The system offers visualizations such as bar charts and line charts to display areas of strength and weakness and track performance over quizzes.
 9. **Customization Options:** Users can customize the difficulty level, limit the number of questions in a quiz and feedback type they want to receive.
+## Backend
+This repository contains the backend of the application, which is developed using Java and Spring Boot with PostgreSQL as the database.
+REST APIs are used to expose endpoints to the frontend, which is developed using React.js.
+Additionally, Spring Security is employed for authentication and authorization, along with JWT.
+This follows a layered architecture where each layer has its own responsibilities.
+The feedback content is stored in the database so that it can be modified without disrupting the code.
+Feedback is fetched from the database based on the grade percentages for every topic that the user quizzes on, with additional feedback tailored for the subtopics as well.